mofm/feeder/README.md

 Finally, you can test out the application by browsing to http://localhost:8000/

 ## Notes

+- This is personal project.
+So It may have missing features.
+- Homepage shows the feeds in the default category.
+If category key doesn't exist or empty value in feed.ini section, it shows the feeds in the default category.
-- Default four categories are Tech, Science, News and Videos hardcoded in the application 'url.py' file.
-You can add new categories by adding new lines in the file and adding new category in the admin interface.
+- Four categories are Tech, Science, News and Videos hardcoded in the application 'url.py' and 'views.py' file.
+But didn't create a object in categories for them.
+If you want to use them, you can create these categories in the admin interface.
+- You can add new categories by adding cat_data in 'views.py' and adding new category in the admin interface.
 Also, you can add index.html file in the templates directory to customize the application.